In the Place of the Dead

 To say that these bones came alive to us overstates the case.
 But they did become human once again—for a while they ceased to be merely artifacts, and became the carriers of human flesh, the mortal remains of men and women who lived and worked and died according to much the same imperatives that define our own lives.
 It was, in the words of our supervisor, an altogether improbable, but nonetheless quite respectable sort of afterlife.
 It was also brief, for once they were removed from the pits and taken to the field lab for analysis and classification they ceased to be human even in form, and became instead only bags of bones and numbers on a chart.

 By necessity, much of the analysis of finds was done at the site.
 The project field laboratory was situated in an archetypical little red schoolhouse that straddled the hillside about fifty yards below the cemetery mound.
 A weather-battered cupola that once housed the school bell now provided lodging for a growing menagerie of pigeons, swallows, and mud wasps.
 Inside there was a single large room, dominated by an elevated platform at one end from which the teacher had presided over her pupils.
-An American flag had been mounted on the wall above her desk, but for reasons unknown had been glued to the wall, rather than hung.
+An American flag had been mounted on the wall above her desk, glued to the wall, rather than hung.
 The school desks had long since been removed; the room was now filled with eight long banquet tables, strewn with pottery shards and assorted skeletal remains from the gravesites.
-Under the tables there were dozens of cloth sacks filled with bones already cleaned and classified; in the corners was stacked the survey equipment, the tripod and wire rolls, the sighting stakes and the Army surplus sextant that was never used.
-To one side of the door rattled an ancient refrigerator that barely managed to chill the crews beer and keep the snack supply from melting beyond consumption; in place of the teacher's desk sat a drawing table used by the staff to sketch out the day's finds before they were removed to clear the pits for the next layer.
+Under the tables there were dozens of cloth sacks filled with bones already cleaned and classified; in the corners was stacked the survey equipment, the tripod and wire rolls, the sighting stakes and the Army surplus sextant that I never saw used.
+To one side of the door stood a rattling ancient refrigerator that barely managed to chill the crews beer and keep the snack supply from melting beyond consumption; in place of the teacher's desk sat a drawing table used by the staff to sketch out the day's finds before they were removed to clear the pits for the next layer.

 Beside the drawing table were rows of somber gray filing cabinets.
 They stood tall as a man, and stretched across the length of the wall.
 They looked very much like the vaults in a city morgue, and in a sense they were, for within them were contained the sketches and notes of ten summers of digging—a desiccated and lifeless record of a remote village of a not-too-successful people gleaned from the dirt of the hill above.